-The Center of Excellence utilizes the state-of-the-art facilities in Sustainability Hall, including sixteen specialized laboratories.
-The COE also utilizes laboratories, and a high-bay integration space, in the adjoining Center for Integrated Manufacturing Studies building.
+The COE-ASM utilizes the state-of-the-art facilities in Sustainability Hall, including sixteen specialized laboratories.
+The COE-ASM also utilizes laboratories, and a high-bay integration space, in the adjoining Center for Integrated Manufacturing Studies building.

 GIS Labs and Testbeds